Devastating wildfires in Turkey spread along the central Eskisehir

 The fire started Tuesday morning in the Seyitgazi district and quickly spread to surrounding areas, local media reported.

-Turkish President Recep Tayyip Erdogan expressed his condolences on X, praying for mercy on the fallen heroes and offering sympathy to their families and the nation.
+Turkish President Recep Tayyip Erdogan expressed condolences on X, extending sympathy to the families of the victims and to the nation.

 President Erdogan sent a message of condolence to the victim families

-Additionally, Nebi Hatipoglu, the local lawmaker, conveyed deep sorrow over the death of the “heroic forest workers martyred while battling the flames.”
+Additionally, Nebi Hatipoglu, the local lawmaker, expressed condolences for the forest workers who lost their lives while battling the flames.

 This tragic event occurs amidst soaring temperatures exceeding 40°C (104°F) across Turkey and ongoing wildfires burning in five provinces: Sakarya, Bilecik, Eskisehir, İzmir, Karabuk, and Manisa.